Compare Your Options

-Most investment companies specialize in self-directed brokerage accounts, in which customers can choose from a great variety of investing options such as mutual funds, bond funds, and even futures and options.
+Most investment firms specialize in self-directed brokerage accounts.
+In a brokerage account, customers can choose from a great variety of investing options such as mutual funds, bond funds, and even futures and options.

-The big brokerage firms also allow for self-directed retirement accounts.
-In addition to all the same securities and mutual fund choices as brokerage accounts, self-directed IRA accounts let you invest in real estate, private equity, and things like gold, farmland, and various other types of investments.
+The big brokerage firms also allow for self-directed retirement accounts such as a Roth IRA.
+In addition to all the same securities and mutual fund options as brokerage accounts, self-directed IRA accounts let you invest in real estate, private equity, and things like gold, farmland, cryptocurrencies, and various other types of investments.

 The catch with self-directed accounts is, your investing decisions are up to you.
 It’s your time, and it’s your money.
 You can make money or lose money, and you’ll have no one to blame or congratulate other than yourself.

 And to be clear, a self-directed IRA is different from a 401 k.
 Most 401 k accounts only offer a handful of investments to choose from.
-But a self-directed account will offer hundreds if not thousands of choices, and much more diversity among asset classes.
+But a self-directed account will offer hundreds if not thousands of investing options, and a greater variety of asset classes.

-Whichever type of investment account you use, as the investments grow, the investment company takes a cut of the profits and passes on the remainder to their customers.
-Each bond and mutual fund charges different fees, and there is no legal or industry requirement.
-Some funds have very low fees, even under 0.1%.
+Whichever type of investment account you use in your portfolio, as the investments grow, the investment company takes a cut of the profits and passes on the remainder to their customers.
+Each bond and mutual fund charges different fees, and there is no legal requirement.
+Some mutual funds have very low fees, even under 0.1%.
 These are typically index funds.
 Others charge over 2%.
 When directly trading stocks at an investment company like E-Trade, you’ll be charged a commission for each trade you make.

 Closed-end funds cannot be redeemed in this manner.
 Instead, they have to be sold to other investors on the secondary market, and the prices are not known until the sale is made.